IBM/storage-fusion/AI/fusion-model-serving/README.md

 This creates an Argo CD Application (llmops-models) in the openshift-gitops namespace, which points to:
   - **Git repository path:** fusion-model-serving/gitops/models
-  - **Target namespace**: test-model-serving (default) The target namespace can be customized directly in the Application manifest by modifying `spec.destination.namespace`.
+  - **Target namespace**: model-serving (default)
+The target namespace can be customized directly in the Application manifest by modifying `spec.destination.namespace`.

 Once applied, Argo CD will automatically:
-  - **Create the target namespace** (test-model-serving) where all model-serving resources will be deployed.
+  - **Create the target namespace** (model-serving) if namespace auto-creation is enabled in the sync policy.
-  - **Provision RBAC permissions** (ServiceAccounts, Roles, RoleBindings) required for KServe and model pods to run securely.
+  - **Provision RBAC permissions** (Roles, RoleBindings) required for KServe and model pods to run securely.
-  - **Generate ConfigMaps** such as model-config, which defines the model to be served — by default ibm-granite/granite-3.2-8b-instruct.
-  - **Deploy the InferenceService CR**, triggering OpenShift AI + KServe to launch the Granite predictor workload on IBM Fusion HCI.
+  - **Deploy the InferenceService CR**, triggering OpenShift AI + KServe to launch the predictor workload on IBM Fusion HCI.- by default ibm-granite/granite-3.2-8b-instruct.
-  - **Create Kubernetes Services** (via KServe) and optionally expose them externally using OpenShift Routes.
+  - **Create internal Kubernetes Services** (via KServe), and external access is optional and must be configured separately using OpenShift Routes.

 Any drift from the declared Git state is automatically corrected by Argo CD.